IOTechSystems/xrt-examples/AzureSphere/docs/ubuntu-deploy-debug.md

-# Deploying and Debugging from Ubuntu
+# Deploying And Debugging On Ubuntu

 Issue the following command to deploy the application and initiate a Telnet session: